 CCFMD and VVFD are seeking qualified applicants for our shared service reserve program.
-This is a progressive program between two agencies covering a combined 800+ square miles.
+This is a progressive program between two agencies covering over 500 square miles.
 Applicants must be 18 years old, have a high school diploma or equivalent, EMT or CEP certified with current CPR card, Firefighter 1&2 certified, possess a valid Arizona driver’s license and have a current CPAT card.
-Applications can be picked up at either agencies main office or on line at either agencies web site by clicking here Application.
+Applications can be picked up at either agencies main office or on line at either agencies web site.

-Only one application is required and can be submitted to either agency no later then 2/1/2019.
+Applications must be submitted by January 30, 2020 by 12:00pm at either administration office.
+Only one application is required and can be submitted to either agency.

-Welcome to the new website for the Copper Canyon Fire and Medical Authority, the newly minted agency responsible for providing fire suppression, emergency medical service, rescue, hazardous materials response, and fire prevention services to both the Camp Verde and Montezuma Rimrock Fire Districts.
+Welcome to the Copper Canyon Fire and Medical District website; the newly minted agency responsible for providing fire suppression, emergency medical service, rescue, hazardous materials response, and fire prevention services to the communities of Camp Verde, McGuireville, Rimrock, and Lake Montezuma.

-We will be using this website (with links to the two District’s websites), as well as press releases and social media to keep everyone informed of our changes.
+We will be using this website, as well as press releases and social media to keep everyone informed of the proposed changes.
 We also look forward to addressing any concerns or comments about how we are doing in providing service to you.

 Terry Keller, Fire Chief